umd-lib/boathook/README.md

 ## The Name

 This library is built on top of [Mattock], which itself is built on top of [Rake].
-Combine these with the fact that Docker is already heavily nautically themed, and you get: [Boathook]!
+Combine these with the fact that Docker is heavily nautically themed, and you get: [Boathook]!

 ## License